pmaojo/ferrum/PLAN.md

 - Documented driver options in `docs/iot-frontend.md` with a table and YAML examples.
 - Linked the new section from the root README.

+### Session 2025-07-20
+- Updated CI workflow to use actions/upload-artifact@v4.